Skip to main content

 1. Click Settings on the Launcher page.

-3. Click Occupancy Limit in the zone list.
+3. Click Occupancy Limit in the list.

 5. Click Reset Count at the top right of the screen.